Music Provision 2021-22

 Music can help children with other subjects on the curriculum and has been shown to have a significant impact on learning.
 Children who succeed in learning to play a musical instrument gain above average results in all subjects even though they miss some curriculum time.
 Similar groups of children tested over years showed that the groups who also learned a musical instrument achieved considerably higher marks in core subjects of maths, languages and science.
 Better results in schoolwork are not the only benefits.
 Co-ordination and memory improve and practice develops self-discipline and motivation.
 Social skills are helped by working in groups and ensembles, where team-work and interpersonal skills are paramount.

 The experience of performing teaches children to become self-reliant and individually responsible.
 The effect on a child’s confidence levels can transform their entire educational career.

 Music is a part of everyone’s life.
 Love of music transcends barriers of, nationality, ethnicity, creed, gender, class and age.
 The study and practice of music develop co-ordination, understanding, creativity, confidence and spiritual strength.
 Group work requires individuals to collaborate, listen to each other, compromise for the greater good, communicate clearly and take responsibility.

 Encourage your child’s interest as soon as possible.
 The earlier a child begins to play an instrument, the greater the improvement in all other areas.
 Praise them, remind them to practice and be patient.
 Support them at concerts and performances.

 The tuition available at school is for Woodwind.
 Instruments for woodwind tuition can be hired from the Music Centre.

-Woodwind KS2 - Tuesday afternoon - Mr S Prince
+Woodwind KS2 - Tuesday afternoon - Mr Prince

-Music Class Support and Choir - Fridays - Mrs A Butterworth
+Music Class Support and Choir - Friday - Mrs A Butterworth

 Classroom support consists of singing and practical National Curriculum Music.
 All classes are on a rota so that each class will receive two visits per year Nursery through to Year 6.